Iadvd/RetrocomputingZXSpectrum/SpectranetTNFS/readme.md

 This will load the .tap file into the memory.
 Again, it should take two or three seconds only, so please be patient.

-Sometimes the commands above are not enough to load correctly a game, in those cases the solution below usually works well:
+Sometimes the commands above are not enough to load correctly a game, and there is a TAPE ERROR.
+In those cases the solution below usually works well:

-10%tapein"nameofthetapfile.tap" (enter)

-20 PAUSE 20 (enter)

-30 LOAD "" CODE (enter)

-40 RANDOMIZE USR 24000 (enter)
+RANDOMIZE USR 24000 (enter)

-RUN (enter)

 # Troubleshooting: